Cristiano642/tetrisGames/README.md

 The game is responsive, so you can play it on your mobile browser as well.
 The game has a score system that increases as you clear lines and levels.
 The game has a sound effect that plays the song "Korobeiniki", Tetris' iconic theme song when you click on the Volume icon.

+# Demo
+You can try the game here: https://tetris-game-9y6k.onrender.com/